cbrown5/cbrown5.github.io/_posts/2019-02-23-new-r-course-posted-online.md

 I would guestimate that if you do this course on your own you will need a day or a bit more.
 It took us a whole day in class, but we skipped a lot of the bonus material.

-I hope you find the course helpful.
+I hope you find the course helpful and a little bit fun.